We do mortgage pre-approvals. Want one?

 You must agree to purchase the HomePath home “as-is.”

-Fannie Mae sells its foreclosed HomePath homes as-is, which means that Fannie Mae does not guarantee that the home you’re buying is free of defects or problems.
+Fannie Mae sells HomePath homes as-is, which means that Fannie Mae does not guarantee that the home for sale is free of defects or problems.
+However, many HomePath homes are in terrific condition.
+The agency updates homes so they can be marketed and meet local building codes.

 You must complete a homebuyer education program

-Fannie Mae requires HomePath home buyers to complete an online education program on its website and pass a straightforward home buyer assessment exam.
+Fannie Mae requires that HomePath home buyers complete an online education program on its website and pass a straightforward home buyer assessment exam.
+The free courseware consists of seven web-based modules viewable on a desktop, tablet, or mobile device.

 How to Buy a HomePath Property